tyler274/rummage/docs/formats/commander/index.md

 ## Format Overview

-Commander is a sanctioned Magic: The Gathering format with these defining characteristics:
+Commander (formerly known as Elder Dragon Highlander or EDH) is a sanctioned Magic: The Gathering format with these defining characteristics:

 | Feature | Description | Implementation |
 |---------|-------------|----------------|